Feasibility Study of a Diffusion-Based Model for Cross-Modal Generation of Knee MRI from X-ray: Integrating Radiographic Feature Information: Results and discussion

 \subsubsection{Strengths and limitations}

 This study has several notable strengths.
-Firstly, it introduces an innovative method for generating pseudo-MRI images from one single X-ray image, attempting to bridge the gap between these two imaging modalities using advanced AI technology.
-This approach represents a novel attempt in cases where MRI may not be readily available.
-Our experiments demonstrate that incorporating supplementary information beyond the X-ray images themselves, such as disease probability distributions, enhances the quality of the generated pseudo-MRI, which underscores the potential of integrating more diverse information sources in the future to produce more accurate pseudo-MRI volumes.
-Second, the study employs a 2D diffusion model, which not only reduces the computational resources required but also allows for more detailed control over the generated images, leading to a more interpretable and transparent reconstruction process.
+Firstly, it introduces an innovative method for generating pseudo-MRI images from one single X-ray image, attempting to bridge the gap between these two imaging modalities using advanced AI technology, which represents a novel attempt in cases where MRI may not be readily available.
+Our experiments demonstrate that incorporating supplementary information (i.e., patient-specific radiographic feature information in this study) beyond the X-ray images themselves enhances the quality of the generated pseudo-MRI, which underscores the potential of integrating more diverse information sources in the future to produce more accurate pseudo-MRI volumes.
+Second, the study employs a 2D diffusion model, which not only reduces the computational resources required but also allows for more detailed depth control over the generated images, leading to a more interpretable and transparent reconstruction process.
 Finally, the study’s focus on clinically relevant metrics, including both traditional image quality assessments and pathology-specific evaluations, ensures that the generated pseudo-MRI images are not only visually similar to ground truth MRIs but also clinically relevant.
 This study has several limitations that warrant consideration.
-First, our model are highly dependent on the availability of large, high-quality paired datasets.
+Our model are highly dependent on the availability of large, high-quality paired datasets.
 The scarcity of such datasets, particularly in certain clinical scenarios or for rare diseases, may limit the generalizability of our approach.
-Second, although our model is able to approximate MRI features from X-ray inputs, it remains strongly uncertain whether these pseudo-MRI images can be reliably used for clinical diagnosis without the support of additional imaging modalities as the model cannot learn information that is not present in the input X-ray image, which is precisely the value that MRI imaging provides.
-Such limitation is clearly illustrated in Fig. \ref{limitation}.
-Finally, the computational resources required for training, despite being reduced by using a 2D model, high-performance hardware is still necessary, which presents a challenge for broader implementation in clinical settings.
+Moreover, the computational resources required for training, despite being reduced by using a 2D model, high-performance hardware is still necessary, which presents a challenge for broader implementation in clinical settings.
+Therefore, more additional information (e.g., Body Mass Index (BMI), age, gender, etc) could be integrated to further enhance the generation performance.
+To improve the model’s deployability, the use of knowledge distillation could be of interest.